CaylaMathieu/website/aboutme.md

 During my career, I have shown a great interest in signalling and regulatory mechanisms controlling cell differentiation and adaptation of unicellular parasites.

-I joined the Pasteur Institute with a DIM MalInf Fellowship to perform my PhD, under the supervision of Dr. Gerald Spath, to study the role of protein kinases in Leishmania parasites.
+I joined the Pasteur Institute with a DIM MalInf Fellowship to perform my PhD, under the supervision of Dr. Gerald Spath and co-supervision of Dr Najma Rachidi, to study the role of protein kinases in _Leishmania_ parasites.
 I performed a structure/function analysis of a protein kinase and studied its role in cellular differentiation.

-I then joined the laboratory of Prof. Keith Matthews at the University of Edinburgh, with a Marie Curie-Sklodowska Fellowship, to characterise protein kinases implicated in the quorum−sensing differentition of the parasite T. brucei.
+I then joined the laboratory of Prof. Keith Matthews at the University of Edinburgh, with a Marie Curie-Sklodowska Fellowship, to characterise protein kinases implicated in the quorum−sensing differentition of the parasite _T. brucei_.
 During this PostDoc, I successfully lead several projects, collaborated and train Honours, Master and PhD students.
 I developed new enzymatic assays and pipelines to study the role of protein kinases as well as identifying molecular pathways regulating cellular differentiation of the mammalian blood stage of the parasite.

-The experience and expertise I have acquired have now inspired me in my choice to pursue new exciting and relevant questions as an independent researcher.

 ## Curiculum Vitae